MicroPython | 5 min | 18459

 Fig. 5: Install Packages on Atom.io

-pymakrto search the plugin, wait a second, and then when it comes in the plugin list, install it using the
+pymakrto search the plugin, wait, and install it using the

 If everything goes right, you get a console on Atom (lower side of the right panel), that can be configured to connect to the ESP32.
 The console should look like Fig. 7.